 What’s more?

-In fact, according to research, if a product recommended by an influencer is right, they purchase it directly from the influencer’s account.
-80% of shoppers buy by clicking on a link or image influencers share.
+When a product recommended by an influencer is right, consumers purchase it directly from the influencer’s account.

 Why is this?